eohjelle/quereada/README.md

 - Improve support for current sources:
   - [ ] Improve general RSS support by extracting more information from RSS feeds.
   - [ ] Enable summarization of NYTimes articles (will require a subscription to NYTimes and captcha solving).

+# Disclaimer

+I am not a professional software engineer, and I built Quereada as a personal project.
+I built it because it was a program that I would like to use myself, and share with others.